The MG4 EV is a great-value electric car that’s brilliant fun to drive, but it’s not as spacious inside as the cheaper MG4 Urban

 Safety and security

+Even the cheapest MG4 gets MG Pilot as standard, which is a driver assistance package that includes active emergency braking, lane keep assist, driver attention alert and intelligent high beam assist.
 Even more impressively, this includes adaptive cruise control as standard.
 This means the car will adapt its speed when approaching slower cars on the motorway, and will even stay in control in stop-start traffic.

 Reliability and problems

-Giving further peace of mind is MG’s excellent seven-year/80,000-mile warranty, so even if something does go wrong, you should be covered.
+Giving some peace of mind is MG’s excellent seven-year/80,000-mile warranty, so even if something does go wrong, you should be covered.
 It’s fully transferable too, so if you’re buying a used example you’ll still benefit, providing it falls within the age and mileage limit.

 MG4 EV FAQs